 Rustic margarita pizza.
 Crab-encrusted halibut.
 Homemade ice cream.
 You name it – during our stay in Florence – we ate it!
 So, getting some exercise was as necessary.
 Fortunately, we found three interesting dog friendly day trips to enjoy with the boys.

 Thirty-two miles south of Florence is the town of Lakeside and the Eel Creek Campground.
-This is a great place to appreciate the Oregon Dunes.
+It’s a great place to appreciate the Oregon Dunes.
 Winds from the ocean created this unique landscape where the rocky cliffs give way to a 40 mile stretch of lowland.

 Purchase a day pass at the kiosk for $5 and park your car at the John Dellenback Dunes trailhead.
 Three miles of tough hiking will put you at the ocean, or just go a half-mile down the path where the dunes stretch hundreds of feet high.
 It’s hard to believe you’re in Oregon!

-The coast certainly has a draw, but it would be criminal to miss the Sweet Creek Trail!
+The coast certainly has a draw, but it would be criminal to miss the Sweet Creek Trail while you’re in the area!
 It’s just 25 miles inland from Florence, in the Siuslaw National Forest.
 This easy 2.2 mile round-trip winds though moss-covered Douglas-fir and Big Leaf Maple trees, over catwalks, and past eleven waterfalls.

 Back on the coast, and 23 miles north of Florence, is Cape Perpetua, where you can still see the ancient lava flows that formed this area.
 With 26 miles of trails, you’re sure to find something that suits you.
 Depending on the tides, watching the waves crash into a long crack in the rock known as Devil’s Churn is spectacular.
 The 600-year old Giant Sitka Spruce and Spouting Horn, a kind of natural fountain driven by the the sea, are also a popular.